MathieuTurcotte/node-wait/README.md

 #### Event: 'done'

 - index: the index of the `EventEmitter` that has fired
+- args...: the parameters returned by the `EventEmitter`

 Emitted when the waiting criterion has been satisfied before timeout.